MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-cust-migration.md

 7. Select the checkbox to agree to the terms and conditions.
 8. Select **Create**.

-After you've created a new Lifecycle Services project, follow these steps to set up and configure it.
+After you've created a new Lifecycle Services project, follow these steps to set up and configure the project.

 1. Select **Project onboarding** to complete the project onboarding.
 For more information, see [Project onboarding](../fin-ops-core/dev-itpro/lifecycle-services/project-onboarding.md).